toyokazu/fluent-plugin-everysense/README.md

 - **password** (required): password for the login_name
 - **device_id** (required): The target device id to submit sensor data
 - **flush_interval**: Upload interval (default: 30)
-- **aggr_type**: Buffered sensor data can be aggregated with specified statistic method.
-Currently avg (average) and none (without aggregation) can be specified (default: none).
 - **sensor** (required): Output sensor names must be specified by sensor directive.
 Sensor data with the specified input_name will be uploaded to EverySense server with the output_name.
 If the input device data includes multiple sensor data, multiple directives can be specified.
 If sensor_name of input sensor data is not specified in the configuration, that sensor data will be skipped.
 If the sensor_names of input data are nil, sensor data will be uploaded with the number of sensor directives with the specified output_name.
   - **input_name**: sensor_name of the input sensor data.
   - **output_name**: sensor_name of the output sensor data.
   - **type_of_value**: type of value (default: Integer)

-## Filter Plugin (Fluent::EverySenseFilter)
+## Filter Plugin (Fluent::Plugin::EverySenseFilter)

-Filter Plugin can split an EverySense Server event into multiple fluentd events if it has multiple data.
+Filter Plugin can split an EverySense Server device data into multiple fluentd events if it has multiple sensor data.
 It can be used via filter directive.

 ```
 <filter tag_name>